praveenreddynarala/cypress_cogmento_E2E_Test/README.md

-                            Complete Guide to RestAPI Testing and Mocking Technics in Cypress
+# Complete Guide to RestAPI Testing and Mocking in Cypress

 We like to pretend there are two adjointed end-to-end test types: API and browser automation tests.
 And that the tools used are very different.
 Most of the cases E2E tests we perform either in API or browser (client interface); but not mixing by both in signle solution.
 Yet, a good E2E automation test runner, in my opinion, should be really good at working with a remote server API via HTTP.
 After all, this is what every useful website does.
 Every website exchanges data with remote servers through HTTP requests.